Background pattern

 Single doses can be administered up to four times a day, depending on the maximum daily dose.

-The effect of the medication usually appears between 30 and 60 minutes after oral administration.
+The effect of the medicine usually appears between 30 and 60 minutes after oral administration.

 Use in children

-For pain treatment, children up to 10 years old (30 kg of body weight) can take 8 to 16 mg of metamizol per kilogram of body weight in a single dose (see previous table).
-For fever, a dose of 10 mg of metamizol per kilogram of body weight is generally sufficient in children:
+For pain treatment, children up to 10 years of age (30 kg of weight) can take 8 to 16 mg of metamizol per kilogram of body weight in a single dose (see table above).
+In case of fever, a dose of 10 mg of metamizol per kilogram of body weight is generally sufficient in children:

 Body weight